The SFX Series: Sound Expander, Sound Sampler, Music Maker/Music Maker II, External Keyboard

 Click the Commodore icon to return.

-First, some big thanks: Randy Winchester, for getting this entry started; a large number of corrections and additions (especially for the Sound Expander) from Magnus Eriksson; Michael Kurz, one of the original software developers; Todd Elliott, who found some information on Canadian releases of this series; Nicolas Welte, who found much technical data in several back issues of 64'er; Markus Mehring, for most of the photos on this page (very complete!) and a fair bit of history; and Richard Atkinson for the FM Sound Expander and some useful E-mail from the original designers.
+First, some big thanks: Randy Winchester, for getting this entry started; a large number of corrections and additions (especially for the Sound Expander) from Magnus Eriksson; Alan Drew, one of the original members of the development team; Michael Kurz, one of the software developers; Todd Elliott, who found some information on Canadian releases of this series; Nicolas Welte, who found much technical data in several back issues of 64'er; Markus Mehring, for most of the photos on this page (very complete!) and a fair bit of history; and Richard Atkinson for the FM Sound Expander and some useful E-mail from the original designers.

 Whatever Commodore's motivation(s) might have been, the corporate affiliations are known a bit better.
 The SFX in "SFX series" is short for the now defunct(?)
 SFX Computer Software, a division of UK corporation Music Sales Limited.
-In fact, Commodore did not own the copyright on the SFX devices nor the SFX software; all of them appear to be owned by MS Ltd. These devices seem to be work-ins for Music Sales' lines of sheet music, songbooks and music peripherals, and the SFX devices were probably a cooperative venture to capitalise on the then-growing interest of computerists in music synthesis.
+In fact, Commodore did not own the copyright on the SFX devices nor the SFX software; all of them appear to be owned by MS Ltd and the arrangement with Commodore was strictly for distribution.
+These devices seem to be work-ins for Music Sales' lines of sheet music, songbooks and music peripherals, and the SFX devices were probably a cooperative venture to capitalise on the then-growing interest of computerists in music synthesis.
 Most of these devices appeared between 1984 to 1986 (an article from the Toronto PET Users Groups, forwarded to me by Todd Elliott, fixes the Canadian introduction of the Music Maker at November 1984); no one knows exactly how long they were manufactured, but Gazette 7/89 mentions the units as still available for purchase thus implying that they were at least manufactured up to or near that date.

 According to designer Lyndsay Williams (in a message passed on by Richard Atkinson), the SFX series was born in 1982 when Williams demonstrated a Sinclair Spectrum-based sound sampler device to MS Ltd contractor Richard Watts and his company, Richard Watts Associates.
 This design was sold to Commodore and became the Sound Sampler, who then commissioned the Sound Expander, designed by both Williams and Watts.
-Williams also wrote some of the early series software; Williams now works for Microsoft UK and has a home page.
+Williams also wrote some of the early series software.

 The release range of the SFX series is a point of some question, as well as their intended market point.
 The original UK pricelist (.gif, 23K) gives the core Sound Expander FM module at £100 (approximately USD$125 at contemporary exchange rates), with the Sound Sampler at £70 and most music albums around £10.
 This is roughly comparable to an article in Gazette 7/89 reporting their MSRP in the United States ranged around $80-$120.
 However, in Germany, the prices of one supplier ranged as high as 399DM for the Sound Expander alone, an obscenely grotesque purchase price by anyone's estimation (compare with the 64 itself which was around 250DM at that time).
 Regardless of their price point, it is generally agreed that the series greatly lacked the software functionality to have any appeal at all to professional musicians, who might have bought the devices if the software quality matched up, and the variable market pricing likely placed them out of reach of casual enthusiasts.
 Like so many of the devices in this museum, the units are in general adequately functional and some even excellent, particularly the Sound Expander; had they been targetted at a more professional market and produced more slickly, the SFX series might have found a niche.
 Of course, if they'd done that, you wouldn't be reading about them here, would you?